Hellenic Train: Privatisation

 On 28 February 2023, Greece suffered its worst rail disaster when 57 people died in the Tempi train crash, in which a Hellenic Train from Athens collided with a freight train coming from Thessaloniki.
 Many of the people on the passenger train were students returning from Carnival, while the freight train likely contained heavy steel plates and other construction material; the two trains collided at a combined speed of 100 miles per hour.
 The station master reportedly failed to switch the rail line and advised the train driver to ignore a red signal, causing both trains to be switched to the same track.
 Following the train crash, services were suspended and it was announced that buses would replace train services until safety improved and the new signalling system is completed.

-A limited service will begin in April 2023 and the new signalling system is expected by September 2023.
+A limited service recommenced in April 2023 and the new signalling system was installed in September 2023.
+Full Athens to Thessaloniki services recommenced in December 2023.

+During the 2025 Tempi protests, the anarchist group Rouvikonas raided the offices of Hellenic Train and Raised a banner atop the building reading "Murderers".
+The group was sued by the company and its 25 members that participated in the raid faced trials but were all found innocent.

+On the evening of 11 April 2025 a bomb, planted near the Hellenic Train offices, exploded causing damage to the offices, nearby cars and some nearby buildings.
+Police cordoned off the area after two Greek media organisations received warning calls that an explosive device would go off within 35 minutes.

 Domestic services

 Mainline passenger services

-TrainOSE operates three types of regional rail passenger services which include "Regular" trains (Κοινή αμαξοστοιχία, regular/common train), Express trains (Ταχεία) and Intercity (IC) trains.
+Hellenic Train operates three types of regional rail passenger services which include "Regular" trains (Κοινή αμαξοστοιχία, regular/common train), Express trains (Ταχεία) and Intercity (IC) trains.

 The regular rail service is the slowest, with trains making frequent stops, while it is also the cheapest available.
 Express trains are faster trains, making fewer stops in sections served by regular trains.
 Intercity (IC) trains are the fastest but the most expensive.
 The needed supplement on Intercity (IC) trains typically doubled or tripled the base fare respectively, but today this is determined more by the different competing forms of transport, mainly air transport.
 Car transport is also available on night services on the main line from Athens to Thessaloniki.

 Passenger accommodation is similar in all classes of long-distance trains.
 Seat reservation, bar, and restaurant facilities are available on long-distance express and on Intercity (IC) trains.

 The numbering of the trains is determined by the type of train.
 Regular trains (and also Proastiakos suburban/commuter rail service trains) have four-digit train numbers, Express trains have three-digit train numbers, and Intercity (IC) and Intercity trains have two-digit train numbers, preceded by the symbols IC.

-The following table shows the situation as of November 2020.
+The following table shows the situation as of 2024.
 Numbers indicate trains in each direction on weekdays (Monday-Friday), excluding public holidays.

-Suburban/Commuter rail services between Piraeus – Athens (Athens Central Station, also known as Larissa Station) – Athens International Airport and Kiato are not listed.
-In addition to the above regional rail services on the OSE network, TrainOSE also operates two suburban/commuter rail services on the remnants of the former Peloponesse metre gauge network: